Woman Rapes Daughter’s 13-Year-Old Boyfriend But The Judge Lets Her Get Away With It

 On the same day Elaine Goodman was given probation, Alexandria Vera, a Houston teacher who was accused of having raped a 13-year-old boy multiple times, was sentenced to 10 years in prison, according to New York Daily News.

-What is your opinion: do you think a two-year probation is a strong enough punishment for Elaine Goodman who pleaded guilty to having raped her daughter’s 13-year-old boyfriend?
+What is your opinion?
+Do you think a two-year probation is a strong enough punishment for Elaine Goodman who pleaded guilty to having raped her daughter’s 13-year-old boyfriend?

 [Featured Image by Smyrna Police Department]